KelCodesStuff/KelCodesStuff/README.md

 ### Hello, I'm Kel 👋🏼

-As a Software Quality Architect with 11 years of experience, I design and maintain robust test automation frameworks and infrastructure for APIs, mobile, and web applications, enabling teams to deliver high-quality products.
-By implementing TDD/BDD methodologies, I lead comprehensive engineering strategies that decrease critical production bugs by 40% across the SDLC.
+I'm a Software Quality Architect with a specialization in designing and scaling test automation frameworks.
+Over my 11-year career, I have architected comprehensive testing infrastructure for mobile, web, and API platforms within SaaS and Cloud environments.
+I lead the implementation of TDD/BDD methodologies, which enable engineering teams to deliver high-quality products and decrease critical production issues by over 40% across the software development lifecycle.

 # Skills